-- If you two, three, or more putts, just write down 'Par' for that hole.
+- If you two, three, or four putt like the pros, just write down 'Par' for that hole.
 It keeps the game moving forward as less putts = a faster game (See Rule #6 above)

 - If you are not having fun, do your bit for Canada and Stay the F--- at Home.

 - Handicaps may only be used by blind and one-eyed players.
-(Please look around the clubhouse pay booth for the Score Cards issued in Braille).
+(Please 'look' around the clubhouse booth for the Braille Score Cards).

 - As the bars are closed, bring your own beer and don't get caught (a regular PGA & LPGA rule)

 - No Green Jacket will be awarded to the best player* (Note* unless I am winning the game.)